JeremiasKoch/Restaurants-Location-Map/README.md

 **Using project**

-The restaurant api only shows restaurants in North San Francisco !!! but I still invite you to find the restaurant lost in the ocean: D
+The restaurant api only shows restaurants in North San Francisco !!! but I still invite you to find the restaurant lost in the ocean :D

 **Local action**